-This paper focuses on another one of the most prominent problem : the understanding of the generalization property of a trained neural network.
-This can be either under the assumption that the network is trained by some specific optimization algorithms or just assume one has found a global minimal without knowing the optimization algorithm behind it.
-The relation between generalization error and empirical error in general is a very classic topic and has been well studied in history.
-When the model are neural networks, most of current existing literature are focused on two-layer ReLU neural network as a starting point.
-For example,~\citep{bach2017breaking,parhi2021banach,parhi2022near,e2019priori,neyshabur13601359}.
-Some of the work also leverage the continuous formulation~\citep{mei2018mean}.
-And some work try to approach via a different road by studying the property under asymptotic regime~\citep{deng2022model,liang2022precise,mei2022generalization,yang2020rethinking,seroussi2022lower}.
-The salient double descent phenomenon for overparametrised neural networks also poses an intrinsic challenge beyond the classical characterization for general models.
-On the other hand, there are a lot of empirical studies~\citep{zhang2021understanding,nagarajan2019generalization,neyshabur2017exploring,zhao2021estimating,schiff2021predicting,neyshabur2017exploring}.
+This paper focuses on another prominent problem: understanding the generalization property of a trained neural network.
+This can be studied either under the assumption that the network is trained by some specific optimization algorithm or by simply assuming that a global minimum has been found without knowledge of the optimization algorithm.
+The relationship between generalization error and empirical error is a classic topic that has been well studied historically.
+For neural networks, most existing literature focuses on two-layer ReLU neural networks as a starting point.
+For example,~\citet{bach2017breaking,parhi2021banach,parhi2022near,e2019priori,neyshabur13601359}.
+Some works also leverage continuous formulations~\citet{mei2018mean}, while others approach the problem via asymptotic regimes~\citet{deng2022model,liang2022precise,mei2022generalization,yang2020rethinking,seroussi2022lower}.
+The salient double descent phenomenon for overparameterized neural networks also poses an intrinsic challenge beyond the classical characterization for general models.
+On the other hand, there are many empirical studies~\citet{zhang2021understanding,nagarajan2019generalization,neyshabur2017exploring,zhao2021estimating,schiff2021predicting}.

-Among others, we would like to emphasize a recent work~\citep{huiyuan2023Nonasymptotic} of Huiyuan and Wei to study the nonasymptotic generalization property of a general two-layer ReLU neural work.
-It doesn't require specific network structure constraints assumed in other works and derives a nonasymptotic near optimal generalization error bound.
-A closely related work to theirs' is~\citep{neyshabur13601359}.
+Among others, we would like to emphasize a recent work~\citet{huiyuan2023Nonasymptotic} by Huiyuan and Wei, which studies the nonasymptotic generalization property of a general two-layer ReLU neural network.
+It does not require specific network structure constraints assumed in other works and derives a nonasymptotic near-optimal generalization error bound.
+A closely related work is~\citet{neyshabur13601359}.

-However, as far as we know, the rigorous study (rather than empirical or heuristic study) of generalization property for multilayer neural networks is few, albeit there are many work providing generalization error bound in various way and it indeed looks like a puzzle for readers to understand their complex relations.
-One shallow reason is that the two-layer ReLU neural network is quite close to a linear function that makes it easier to be transferred to traditional and well studied statistical problems, whereas multilayer neural network is highly nonlinear and nonconvex.
+However, as far as we know, rigorous studies (rather than empirical or heuristic studies) of generalization properties for multilayer neural networks are few, albeit there are many works providing generalization error bounds in various ways.
+It appears like a puzzle for readers to understand their complex relationships.
+A superficial reason is that two-layer ReLU neural networks are quite close to linear functions, making them easier to transfer to traditional and well-studied statistical problems, whereas multilayer neural networks are highly nonlinear and nonconvex.